airladon/FigureOne/scratch/ivid/script.md

 So let's do the same exercise and substitute our sides into the ratios, being careful to use the sides relative to theta and not the complementary angle.

-So, the side opposite theta over the hypotenuse is 1 over the cosec.
-The side adjacent to theta, over the hypotenuse is the cotangent over the cosec.
-The opposite over adjacent is one over the cotangent.
-The hypotenuse over the opposite side is the cosec over one which simplifies down to the cosec.
-And finally we have the cosec over the cotangent and the cotangent over 1 which simplifies down to cot.

 ## Summary
 Now we have a whole bunch of different expressions for the 6 different side ratios of a right angle triangle.
-In fact, we could make a lot more, as using substitution we could each ratio in additional terms it is not already in.
-But many of these ratios are not
+In fact, we could make a lot more expressions using substitution and the pythagorean theorem.
+But most commonly, we usually remember just a few of these, and understand we can derive the rest from them.
+So let's remove some of the less common ratios, and we are left with

-Now, each ratios name, comes from the side that
+The sine is the opposite over the hypotenuse, the cosine is the adjacent over the hypotenuse, the tangent is the opposite over the adjacent, and is often useful to remember it can be a function of the sine and cosine.
+The cosec, sec and cot are then the reciprocals of the sin, cosine and tangent.